Business booms for Nutmeg: assets surge to £3bn

 Digital wealth manager Nutmeg saw a 72 per cent year-on-year growth in assets under management in the first three months of 2021, reaching a record £3bn.

-Nutmeg clocked a £22m loss in 2019, the most recent available year of published accountants, but has been on an efficiency drive since Neil Alexander took over at the end of that year, as he told AltFi at last year's Digital Summit.
-It has also clearly benefited from the acceleration of fintech adoption by retail investors as well a greater interest in investing generally.
+Nutmeg clocked a £22m loss in 2019, the most recent available year of published accountants, but has been on an efficiency drive since Neil Alexander took over at the end of that year, It has also clearly benefited from the acceleration of fintech adoption by retail investors as well a greater interest in investing generally.

 In the past year, Nutmeg has launched integrations with Starling Bank, Yolt, Emma and Money Dashboard enabling clients to see their Nutmeg investments alongside their other accounts.
 It also launched top-ups via open banking payments.